 Commissions

-The Mac Belfast, Tate, Grenfell Foundation, ACNI, Belfast City Council, Documentary Film
+Hearsay at Point Zero The Mac Belfast, Tate, Grenfell Foundation, ACNI, Belfast City Council, Documentary Film

 Never Mind Walnut Street SDI &NIS, Documentary Film